 The boxes can also be composted and are made by a group of women in Bali that collect trash from the island and turn it into gorgeous packaging.
 They are 100% vegan, contain no palm oil, and are 100% cruelty-free too.
 Axiology also donates to animal welfare organizations like the Orangutan Foundation International.

-Not sure what colour will be right for you?
+Not sure what color will be right for you?
 You can buy a sample for $2 to make sure!
 And with names like "Out of Office", "Malibu Magic" and "Cotton Candy Skies", you are sure to find one you love!

-Final thoughts on natural and organic eyeshadow
+A final word on natural and organic eyeshadow

 I hope you’ve found this article to be helpful and the brands featured to be feasible — dare I say exciting — alternatives to the conventional products that are still all too ubiquitous.
-No need to sacrifice your wellbeing or that of the planets either.
+No need to sacrifice your well-being or that of the planets either.